Ivo-Evans/sequential-migrate/docs/enums/COMMAND.md

 # Enumeration: COMMAND

-These are the commands available to the program
+These are the commands available to the user

 ## Table of contents